 But to say that the importance of the Iowa caucus is entirely due to its status as first in the nation would be a mistake.
 Political analysts point to another factor that bolsters Iowa every four years.
 Read about that on the next page.

 It began with George McGovern.
 His better-than-expected showing at the 1972 Iowa caucus gave his campaign a shot in the arm and caught the attention of the media.
-Since then, the press has kept a close eye on the Iowa caucuses.

 But does Iowa deserve the power that it yields?
-Some observers scoff at the importance placed on a state with so few people, but time and again, the impact Iowa's caucus has on elections is tangible.
+Some observers scoff at the importance placed on a state with so few people, but time and again, the impact Iowa's caucus has on elections is undeniable.

 As long as Iowa is able to hang onto its status as first in the nation, it appears that it will keep its prominent place in the nation's political climate.
-Especially since its state law says its caucus must be the first one in the nation.